Skip to content

 FormatTypical lossy behavior

-JPEGBlends color, drops high frequency detail
+JPEGBlends color, drops fine detail

 WebP (lossy mode)Similar goals to JPEG, often smaller